gcsalzburg/svg-bar/README.md

 # SVGBar
 > Animated progress bars with variable widths and non-linear paths (i.e. squiggly).

-Great for animating and controlling SVG progress bars which have:
+Great for animating and controlling SVG progress bars with any of the following:
-- a variable width along their profile
+- variable widths along their profile
-- a non-linear path (i.e. bends and curves)
+- non-linear paths (see the worms)
-- an animation path for progress which is not obviously related to the edges of the progress bar
+- an animation path defined separately from the progress bar shape
+- multiple progress bars sharing the same mask

 PlainJS - no dependencies!